 The JMS Mission Statement

-The Journal of Management Studies was established in 1963 to publish innovative, novel, and high-quality papers that advance conceptual and empirical knowledge, and address practice in the area of management.
+The Journal of Management Studies was established in 1963 to publish original, innovative, and high-quality papers that advance conceptual and empirical knowledge, and address practice in the area of management and organization.

 Criteria for Publication in JMS

 One important expectation for publication is that articles must make a strong theoretical contribution.
 Meaningful new implications or insights for theory must be present in all articles, whether such implications or insights are derived from empirical research, or from the conceptual synthesis of recent advances and novel ideas into new theory.
 Submissions should clearly signal and communicate the nature of their theoretical contribution in relation to the existing management and organizational literatures.